-- opening a retail and café space to create a new community in the heart of Chapel End ward
+- Creating a new community in the heart of Chapel End ward

-- building office space to the east of the Town Hall to house council staff and staff from public sector organisations as part of the One Public Estate Programme
+- Building office space to house council staff and staff from public sector organisations as part of the One Public Estate Programme

 Artist's impression of the proposed Town Hall campus: